 One thing that I have found to be helpful is to conceptualize the way that people are functioning in the context of their life experiences.
 People who are “selfish” (have little awareness of the thoughts, feelings, or needs of others) tend to have been raised in environments in which their feelings, thoughts and needs were not recognized or valued.
 In contrast, highly empathetic people had — from earliest childhood — their feelings and thoughts reflected back to them, and at least respected.

-In this way, thoughtful and compassionate people are not born: they’re made.
+In this way, thoughtful and compassionate people are not born: they're made.
 Likewise, people who have arrived in adulthood without the easy ability to understand or value the emotions of others are products of their environment.
 The good news is that everyone can learn how to become more other-focused.
-However, this work is long and slow.
+[Learn more about the importance of empathy] However, this work is long and slow.

 Can Selfish People Become Less Selfish, Over Time?